 Anti-Inflammatory Mechanisms: NF-κB Suppression

-The anti-inflammatory properties of thymosin beta-4 operate through multiple converging pathways.
-Research has demonstrated that the peptide suppresses the nuclear factor kappa-B (NF-κB) transcription factor, which is a master regulator of inflammatory gene expression.
-Sosne and colleagues showed that thymosin beta-4 inhibits NF-κB activation following TNF-α stimulation in human corneal epithelial cells, preventing the downstream cascade of inflammatory cytokine production.
-Additionally, researchers at Glasgow University discovered in 1999 that the methionine sulfoxide form of thymosin beta-4—generated by monocytes in the presence of glucocorticoids—promotes neutrophil dispersion from inflammatory foci, inhibits neutrophil chemotaxis, and reduces their adhesion to endothelial cells.
-This oxidized derivative, formed naturally at sites of inflammation by the respiratory burst, may represent one mechanism through which glucocorticoid steroids achieve their anti-inflammatory effects, and it suggests an endogenous role for thymosin beta-4 in resolving inflammation.
+Also, researchers at Glasgow University discovered in 1999 that the methionine sulfoxide form of thymosin beta-4—created by monocytes in the presence of glucocorticoids—promotes neutrophil dispersion from swelling foci, blocks neutrophil chemotaxis, and reduces their adhesion to endothelial cells.
+This oxidized derivative, formed naturally at sites of swelling by the respiratory burst, may represent one mechanism through which glucocorticoid steroids achieve their anti-swelling effects, and it suggests an endogenous role for thymosin beta-4 in resolving swelling.

 4. TB-500 Benefits: What Does the Research Show?